Power Shutdown Notified For Areas Of Peshawar - UrduPoint

 Power Shutdown Notified For Areas Of Peshawar

-PESHAWAR, (UrduPoint / Pakistan Point News - 20th Aug, 2024) Pesco authorities have notified power shutdown in various areas of the city due to maintenance work.
+PESHAWAR, (UrduPoint / Pakistan Point News - 27th Aug, 2024) Peshawar Electric Supply Company (PESCO) authorities have notified power shutdown in various areas of the city due to maintenance work.

+According to PESCO, the power supply will remain suspended from PAF Base Grid Station on 29th August from 7:00 AM to 12:00 PM, resultantly consumers of Old Badbair, Saphan, PAF, Live Stock and Hassain Khel feeders will face inconvenience.

-According to Pesco, power supply will remain suspended from Rehman Baba Grid Station on 22nd and 27th August from 7:00 AM to 12:00 PM, resultantly consumers of Kachori, Shalozai, Safdar Abad, Khanmust, New Hazar Khwani, Surizai, Phandu Baba, Urmar 2, Hazar Khwani, Yakatooth, New Chairman Daftar, Jameel Colony, Ring Road, Beri Bagh, Rashid Ghari, Surizai, Akhon Abad, Ring Road 2, SIDB feeders will face inconvenience.
+Power supply will remain suspended from Rehman Baba Grid Station on 29th August from 7:00 AM to 12:00 PM, resultantly consumers of Kachori, Shalozai, Safdar Abad, Khanmust, New Hazar Khwani, Surizai, Phandu Baba, Urmar 2, Hazar Khwani, Yakatooth, New Chairman Daftar, Jameel Colony, Ring Road, Beri Bagh, Rashid Ghari, Surizai, Akhon Abad, Ring Road 2, SIDB feeders will face inconvenience.

+Similarly, power supply will remain suspended from Sheikh Muhammadi Grid Station on 29th August from 7:00 AM to 12:00 PM, resultantly consumers of Badber, Mashogagar, Balarzai, Sirband, Sheikhan, Shahab Khel and AWT feeders will face inconvenience.

-Similarly, power supply will remain suspended from Peshawar City grid station on 22nd and 24th April from 7:00 AM to 12:00 PM, resultantly consumers of Sikhandar Pura, Lala, Hashtnagri, Chughal Pura, Chamkani, Jhagra, Redio pak, Sethi Town, Gulbargh, Hussain Abad, Zaryab, Phandoo Road, City Home, Bana Mari, Urmar, Islamabad, Faqir Abad, Sheikh Abad, Molvi Gee, Nishterabad, NHA feeders will face inconvenience.
+Power supply will remain suspended from Peshawar City grid station on 29th and 30th August from 7:00 AM to 12:00 PM, resultantly consumers of Sikhandar Pura, Lala, Hashtnagri, Chughal Pura, Chamkani, Jhagra, Redio pak, Sethi Town, Gulbargh, Hussain Abad, Zaryab, Phandoo Road, City Home, Bana Mari, Urmar, Islamabad, Faqir Abad, Sheikh Abad, Molvi Gee, Nishterabad, NHA feeders will face inconvenience.

 Recent Stories